shuhan-wang1/FeynmanForge/README.md

 4. **Choose Generation Mode:** You can check the **"Generate all lowest-order diagrams"** (`生成所有最低阶费曼图`) box to have the AI attempt to find all possible tree-level diagrams (e.g., both s-channel and t-channel).
 If multiple diagrams are generated, they will be placed in new, automatically-named canvases.
 5. **Generate:** Click the **"Generate Diagram"** (`生成费曼图`) button.
 The system will show a loading state and then draw the resulting diagram(s) on the canvas.

+## NOTE: THERE IS CURRENTLY NO AI CAN DRAW FEYNMAN DIAGRAM PERFECTLY.

+**The current model that was been is Gemini-2.5-pro, according to my empirical test, it always have hard time for complicated reactions especially in Strong interaction (as the colour charge conservation is always been violated).**

 ### AI Input Format

 The AI parser (`gemini-integration.js`) requires a specific format to understand your reaction.